kanglicheng/code-school/react/readings/props_and_state.md

 ### Don't Change Props!

 A component should never change its own props.
-Props are intended to be used to by a parent component to trigger a change or re-render in the child component.
+Props are intended to be used by a parent component to trigger a change or re-render in the child component.
 When new props are received by a component, lifecycle methods will be triggered to handle the change and (by default) a re-rendering of the component.
 If we need to trigger a re-render within the component, we will use component state.

 # State